Vandetanib (By mouth)

 CaprelsaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to vandetanib, you are pregnant, or you have congenital long QT syndrome.
+Do not use it if you had an allergic reaction to vandetanib, if you are pregnant, or if you have congenital long QT syndrome (heart rhythm problem).

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the tablet whole with water.
 Do not break, crush, or chew it.

 - If you have trouble swallowing the tablets: